 Improved gender equality in the workplace

 The idea that keeping house is a woman’s responsibility is obviously problematic and outdated.
 Caregiving is valuable and rewarding for people of all genders.
 In fact, qualities that are often strengthened during caregiving like empathy and patience are also qualities of great leaders at work.
-Studies have shown that dads who take paternity leave continue to have a greater role in housework and childcare long after they return to work, which not only contributes to better equality and satisfaction at home but leads to them being more well-rounded individuals.
+Studies have shown that dads who take paternity leave continue to have a greater role in housework and childcare long after they return to work.
+This not only contributes to better equality and satisfaction at home but leads to them being more well-rounded individuals.

 Better work-life balance